Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - YOP
-     - Calendar year in which an article, item, issue, or volume is published.
+     - Year of publication.
+Calendar year in which an article, item, issue, or volume is published.

-       For the COUNTER YOP report attribute, use the year of publication for the print when it differs from the online.
+       For the COUNTER report attribute YOP, use the year of publication for the Version of Record if the year of publication differs for print and online version.
      -

    * - Z39.50